What grades are offered by Colorado Preparatory Academy?

 Will I have the opportunity to meet my teachers?

-Yes, all students are required to attend a face to face enrollment conference before starting with CPA.
-This provides a excellent opportunity to meet teachers and staff.
+Yes, all students are required to attend a face-to-face enrollment conference before starting with CPA.
+This provides an excellent opportunity to meet teachers and staff.

 Can my child work at his or her own pace?

 The program is self-paced and flexible within the parameters specified by state law.

 What happens if my K–8 student completes a course mid-year?

 When a student completes a course, the Colorado Preparatory Academy will send him or her to the next level up until March 31 of any school year.
 After April 1, courses cannot be ordered again until the next fall.
 Teachers work closely with students to help pace the curriculum to meet the student's goals for advancement.

 How much time do students spend on the computer?